-2.3.8.3 Washington Market Squid Fishery
+2.3.9.3 Washington Market Squid Fishery

 Squid species in Washington have historically not been commercially targeted or incidentally landed by CPS fisheries.
 The abundance of market squid has not been sufficient to support a commercial directed fishery.
 However, in 2019, two purse seine squid licenses with endorsements (permits) to fish state waters as well as federal waters were issued.
 The interest in the license was primarily to provide the flexibility to deliver, into Washington, squid harvested off Oregon.
+In 2019, there were no directed landings of squid.
+Incidental landings of market squid totaled 1.4 mt, all from the Pacific Whiting fishery.

-2.3.9 Treaty Tribe Fisheries
+2.3.10 Treaty Tribe Fisheries

-The CPS FMP recognizes the rights of treaty Indian tribes to harvest Pacific sardine and provides a framework for the development of a tribal allocation.
-An allocation or a regulation specific to the tribes is initiated by a written request from a Pacific Coast treaty Indian tribe to the NMFS West Coast Regional Administrator at least 120 days prior to the start of the fishing season.
+The CPS FMP recognizes the rights of treaty Indian tribes to harvest CPS stocks and provides a framework for the development of a tribal fishery.
+Pacific Ocean waters and estuaries north of Point Chehalis, Washington include the usual and accustomed fishing areas (U & A) of four treaty Indian tribes which may initiate their right to harvest CPS stocks in any fishing year by submitting a written request to the NMFS Regional Administrator at least 120 days prior to the start of the fishing season.